 3. Have a Plan

 You are not there to waste people’s time.
-This is an opportunity for you to have a positive impact, and you need a plan to make that possible.
+This is an opportunity for you to have a positive impact, and you need the plan to make that possible.

-If you are confused where can you best serve them, talk to each person individually.
+If you are confused about where you can best serve them, talk to each person individually.

 Find out their strengths and weaknesses.
 Get to know these people for the values they stand to gain from you.

-Knowing people individually helps you know how you can influence them best, and improve their lives.
+Knowing people individually helps you know how you can influence the best and improve their lives.

 4. Be Fair

 This often comes up as one of the crucial leadership matters – you get to a high position and favor only your close friends.
 That’s not the attribute of an effective influencer.

 Instead, you have to give everyone the same fair chance, be it to work with you or access certain things.

 Everyone deserves a fair chance at everything, and as a leader, you must see to it that everyone is treated fairly.